Selective Writing

 Overview: Understanding Selective School Competitiveness

-Not all selective schools in Australia are equally difficult to enter.
+Not all selective schools in NSW are equally difficult to enter.
 Competitiveness is determined by several factors:

 • Cumulative score requirement (cut-off marks)